syucel96/Akari-Solver/README.md

 implements Constrain Satisfactory Problem Solver to solve Akari puzzles

 This program uses python-constraint library to solve akari puzzles.
 It translates the rules of Akari to mathematical constraints and inputs them to the CSP Solver.
-Please refer to the PDF file for more explanation.
+Please check the PDF file for more explanation.